mizrael/davidguida.net/src/_posts/2017-04-26-command-handlers-return-values-in-cqrs.md

 }</pre>

 **Bonus
 ** You may have noticed that some of the links in this post point to <a href="https://github.com/mizrael/LibCore" target="_blank" rel="noopener noreferrer">this Github repository</a>, LibCore.
-It&#8217;s a small set of utilities I am writing, maintaining and using in my projects.
+It's a small set of utilities I am writing, maintaining and using in my projects.
 I thought it would be useful to share the sources, maybe just to hear comments from the community.
 Food for thought.

 <div class="post-details-footer-widgets">
 </div>